 The good news is that the requirements are usually straightforward.
 They typically fall into three main categories: your financial history (like your credit score), your agency’s performance (like your revenue), and the paperwork you have ready to go.
 Understanding what lenders are looking for ahead of time makes the application process much smoother.
 It helps you gather what you need and approach the right financing partner with confidence.
 If you’re ready to see what you might qualify for, you can start the process to get funding and receive an answer quickly.

-Your Credit Score and Business History
+How Your Credit Score and History Impact Approval

 Your credit score is one of the first things a lender will look at.
 It’s a quick snapshot of your financial reliability.
 While a perfect score isn’t necessary, a higher score can open up more options.
 For many types of financing options, a personal credit score of at least 575 is a common starting point, though some traditional loans may require 640 or higher.